Find Grad Schools

 41 Yearly Graduations

 The 17th most popular school in the country for criminal justice majors who are seeking their master's degree is Troy University.
 Roughly 16,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,792 per year, while in-state graduate students, on average, pay $8,550 per year.
+The average in-state tuition for full-time undergraduates is $9,312 per year, while in-state graduate students, on average, pay $8,550 per year.
 During the most recent year for which we have data, 41 people received their master's degree in criminal justice from TROY.
-Of these students, 55% were women and 55% were members of underrepresented racial-ethnic groups.
+Around 43% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 40 Yearly Graduations

 Colorado State University - Global Campus is the 18th most popular school in the nation for students seeking a master's degree in criminal justice.
 Roughly 12,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,400 per year, while in-state graduate students, on average, pay $9,000 per year.
 During the most recent year for which we have data, 40 people received their master's degree in criminal justice from Colorado State University - Global Campus.
-About 57% of this group were women, and 32% were students from an underrepresented racial-ethnic group.
+Around 35% of these students were from an underrepresented racial-ethnic group, and 63% were women.

 #19